ethereum/EIPs/EIPS/eip-XXXX.md

 Other projects in the DeFi spaces, such as decentralized exchanges, already include similar mechanisms so a user can request its transaction reverts if the resulting exchange rate is not considered good enough.

-Implementing ERC-XXXX on top of an ERC-4626 contract can be done very easily.
+Implementing ERC-5143 on top of an ERC-4626 contract can be done very easily.
 It just requires calling the corresponding ERC-4626 function and adding a revert check on the returned value.

 ## Backwards Compatibility

-ERC-XXXX is fully backward compatible with the ERC-4626 and ERC-20 standards and has no known compatibility issues with other standards.
+ERC-5143 is fully backward compatible with the ERC-4626 and ERC-20 standards and has no known compatibility issues with other standards.

 ## Reference Implementations